-- Risk assessments and support plans will be completed in conjunction with parents/carers, the child (depending on their age) and with support from any other agencies involved such as Children's Social Care or the police. - The format of any support plan will vary with the exact nature of the incident, but will always be in line with processes outlined in the behaviour or anti-bullying policies (amend names as needed) - If the incident involves a Harmful Sexual Behaviour (HSB) then the guidance in the East Sussex Protocol for Managing Peer on Peer Harmful Sexual Behaviour in Schools will be followed and a Safeguarding Risk Reduction Plan created accordingly. - Incidents involving consensual and non-consensual sharing of nudes and semi nudes images and or videos will be managed in line with guidance in Sharing nudes and semi-nudes: advice for education settings working with children and young people - Any risk assessments/support plans devised will be shared with staff within the school, as necessary, to ensure that staff are aware of the additional measure in place to safeguard those children. - Alongside actions to provide protection and support to both victims and perpetrators of child on child abuse, where appropriate, they may also need to be managed through the school behaviour or anti bullying policies (amend these names as necessary to accurately reflect the policies within your school). - All incidents of child on child abuse will be categorised and recorded by the nature of the incident i.e. bullying (including the type such as cyber, racial, biphobic, transphobic and homophobic etc), physical abuse (identifying the specifics: hitting, kicking etc) or a Harmful Sexual Behaviour or other specifics such as sexting/sharing nudes and seminudes or whether the incident was potentially criminal). - 1.2 The school will minimise the risk of child on child abuse by: - Challenging behaviours, such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
-Dismissing or tolerating such behaviours risks normalising them. - Addressing any inappropriate behaviour (even if it appears to be relatively innocuous) is an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future. - Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images. - Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys, whilst at the same time recognising that any of these issues can affect any pupils regardless of their gender. - Ensuring our whole school approach to safeguarding and preventive curriculum helps to educate pupils about appropriate behaviour and consent. - Ensuring pupils are aware of the different ways in which they can speak with a trusted adult in the school, either directly or through other means such as worry boxes or online help buttons, which are monitored by key staff in the safeguarding team. (amend this sentence to reflect what the systems in your school are) - Ensuring pupils are aware of the different ways in which they can speak with an adult outside of the school through agencies such as Child Line or the NSPCC. - Ensuring that staff are aware of child on child abuse and maintain an attitude of 'it could happen here', as they do with all areas of safeguarding. - Ensuring that staff are trained to understand that a child harming another child could be a sign that the child is being abused themselves.
+- Any risk assessments and support plans devised will be shared with staff within the school, as necessary, to ensure that staff are aware of the additional measure in place to safeguard those children. - Alongside actions to provide protection and support to both victims and perpetrators of child-on-child abuse, where appropriate, they may also need to be managed through the school behaviour or anti bullying policies. - All incidents of child-on-child abuse will be categorised and recorded by the nature of the incident i.e. bullying (including the type such as cyber, racial, biphobic, transphobic and homophobic etc), physical abuse (identifying the specifics: hitting, kicking etc) or a Harmful Sexual Behaviour or other specifics such as sexting, sharing nudes and semi-nudes or whether the incident was potentially criminal.

+1.12.
+The school will minimise the risk of child-on-child abuse by:

+- Challenging behaviours, such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
+Dismissing or tolerating such behaviours risks normalising them. - Addressing any inappropriate behaviour (even if it appears to be relatively innocuous) is an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future. - Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images. - Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys, whilst at the same time recognising that any of these issues can affect any pupils regardless of their gender. - Ensuring our whole school approach to safeguarding and preventive curriculum helps to educate pupils about appropriate behaviour and consent. - Ensuring pupils are aware of the different ways in which they can speak with a trusted adult in the school, either directly or through other means such as